{'facebook

 Agastmuni is a holy town in Rudraprayag that is 1000 meters above sea level by the banks of the Mandakini River.
 This location is well-known for the Agastyamuni temple, which bears the name of the renowned sage who spent a year in meditation there.
 Some of the most highly detailed sculptures of Hindu gods and goddesses can be found at the temple.
 There is also a Shiva temple nearby called the Agasthaswar Mahadev temple.

-1. Deoria Taal
+2. Deoria Taal

 This stunning lake is bordered by towering, lush-green mountains and is situated close to the Uttarakhand town of Saari.
 At 2438 meters above sea level, this lake can be reached by traveling 3 kilometers upwards from Saari to the Ukhimath-Chopta route.
-One of the well-known tourist destinations in Kedarnath and Badrinath is this.
+It is one of the well-known tourist destinations in Kedarnath and Badrinath is this.
 From here, one may take in the beautiful architecture of Chandrashila, Tungnath, and Chopta.
 The mountains Chaukhamba, Nilkantha, and Bandarpunch round the lake.

-1. Gaurikund
+3. Gaurikund

 Legend has it that Goddess Parvati wed Lord Shiva after years of hard Tapa, or meditation.
 And she did the tapa in Gaurikund, which is tucked away in the Garhwal Himalayas.
 Here, another incident also occurred.